 4.5 New Pages

 Although this dashboard covers most of the common scenarios that will be seen in practice, there are still numerous other scenarios that can be incorporated into the dashboard.
 Two of the possible additions could be paired versions of the two means and two proportions pages, where each sample is compared with itself.
-Two other possible additions are versions of mean and proportion comparisons where, more than two (k), means or proportions are being compared.
+Two other possible additions are versions of mean and proportion comparisons where, more than two, k, means or proportions are being compared.
 These additional four scenarios would help cover as many of the possible scenarios that would be seen in practice.

 5. Acknowledgements